-What’s it all about?
+What was it all about?

-- The release of the 2017/18 APFIP Variety Report, available for download here.The document outlines a selection of apple and pear reports, with further information also available from the APFIP section of the APAL website here.
+See the release of the The document outlines a selection of apple and pear reports, with further information also available from the APFIP section of the APAL website here.

-This project is a strategic levy investment in the Hort Innovation Apple and Pear Fund
+This project was a strategic levy investment in the Hort Innovation Apple and Pear Fund